 The answer to the question of which cryptocurrency is better in the choice between Bitcoin vs. Ethereum, it depends entirely on your requirements.
 While Bitcoin works better as a peer-to-peer transaction system, Ethereum works well when you need to create and build distributed applications and smart contracts.
 The choice is entirely up to you to choose a winner between Bitcoin vs. Ethereum.

-If you’d like to learn more about cryptocurrency and blockchain technology—and perhaps earn an increase in salary or land a more exciting job—check out Simplilearn’s Blockchain Basics course or go even further and take your career to the next level with the Blockchain Certification training designed in collaboration with IIT Kanpur.
+If you’d like to learn more about cryptocurrency and blockchain technology—and perhaps earn an increase in salary or land a more exciting job—check out Simplilearn’s Blockchain Basics course or go even further and take your career to the next level with Simplilearn's Blockchain Bootcamp in collaboration with the University of Minnesota.
 There has never been a better time to learn about blockchain and cryptocurrency from experts on the cutting edge!